 Review: Stellina in Oyster Bay

-Fabrizio Facchini presides over a Nassau County culinary empire — two restaurants, two cafes, a candy shop, a wine bar and a pizzeria — but Stellina Ristorante was his first beachhead.
+Fabrizio Facchini presides over a Nassau County culinary empire — three restaurants, two cafes and a wine bar — but Stellina Ristorante was his first beachhead.
 In 2022, the chef and his partners, Tom and Adriana Milana, took over Osteria Leana and buffed that hidden gem (the entrance faces a municipal parking lot) until it gleamed.

 And it's a jewel box too — the tiny room, chicly decorated in shades of ivory and Adriatic blue, has 10 tables, an open kitchen and a wood-burning pizza oven.
 The menu, on the other hand, is enormous and sprawls all over Italy and beyond.